Sales Strategy

 • "Walk me through your current social media efforts.
 What's working and what isn't?"

-• "If we could improve one thing about your social presence, what would have the biggest impact on your business?"
+• "If we could improve one thing about your social presence, what would have the biggest business impact?"

 • "How do you currently measure social media ROI?"

-Learn complete social media client onboarding processes that start with effective discovery.
+Learn the complete social media client onboarding process that starts with effective discovery.

 Discovery Question Frameworks Comparison